Create a High-Bandwidth Network for a Remote Site

 - Select, thenRouter SettingsEnableECMPEnableECMP with aMax Pathof4and a load balanceMethodofBalanced Round Robin.

-- On the CPE devices in the remote network site, create static routes to the Prisma AccessService IP AddressandEBGP RouterIP addresses you retrieved in Step 1.c.As previously stated, dynamic routing with BGP is required for this configuration.
+- On the CPE in the remote network site, create static routes to the Prisma AccessService IP AddressandEBGP RouterIP addresses you retrieved in Step 1.e.As previously stated, dynamic routing with BGP is required for this configuration.
 To facilitate BGP connection between the CPE and Prisma Access’ eBGP router, you need to add a static route for the eBGP router IP address on the CPE, and the next-hop must be the tunnel interface on the CPE.
 You must repeat this step for all other Remote Network eBGP router IP addresses on remaining tunnels.The following example shows the route on the active CPE.
 If you created backup tunnels on a standby CPE, create the same routing on the standby CPE.If you are configuring a Palo Alto Networks next-generation firewall, selectto add the static routes.Static RoutesIPv4

 - Select,BGPPeer GroupEnableBGP on the virtual router instance, thenAddRemote Network BGP peers.

 - Select, then attach the route redistribution profile you created in Step 5.BGPRedist Rules

 - Validate that the CPE is passing traffic on all four of its tunnels.

 - Check the status of the ECMP-enabled connections from Prisma Access.

 When you have completed this workflow, you have created a high-bandwidth configuration for the remote network.
 Keep in mind that this solution is supported for outbound traffic only.